seanpmaxwell/Typescript-Best-Practices/README.md

 // **** Functions **** //

 /**
  * Create new user.
-Appending name with '_' cause new is a built in keyword.
+Appending name with "_" cause new is a built in keyword.
  */
 function new_(name: string, email?: string): IUser {
   return {
     name,
     email: (email ?? ''),
-    toString,
   };
 }